aozaki-kuro/tokomachi-wiki/docs/timeline/2020/README.md

 ::: details Cover song when?

-:comet: : *So when should we start to make a cover song and MV?*
+:comet: : *So when should we start on mkaing a cover song and MV?*

-:tropical_drink: : *Right here right now!*
+:tropical_drink: : *Right here, right now!*

-:comet: : *Okay let's post it tomorrow!*
+:comet: : *Okay! let's post it tomorrow!*

-:tropical_drink: : *Time to work through the night.*
+:tropical_drink: : *Time to work through the night...*

-:tropical_drink: : *Guess we have to figure it out all by ourselves or we would be late LOL*
+:tropical_drink: : *Guess we have to figure it out all by ourselves or we would be late!*

 :::